Every year, direct marketers "cold call" thousands of people. Most calls are a hassle. Some are scams. Here's how to fight back!

-Most professional market research companies operating in New Zealand are members of the Market Research Society of New Zealand (MRSNZ).
+Most professional market research companies operating in New Zealand are members of Research Association New Zealand (RANZ).
 They operate to a code of practice designed to maintain high professional and ethical standards and to protect your rights.

 - The researcher should identify themselves and the name of the company they are calling from.

 - They will expressly state that they are conducting research or a survey.

 - They should politely ask you for your consent to participate in the research exercise.

 - They should give you at least a general idea of the survey topic.

 - They should give you an indication of how long it will take.

 - They should advise you if the call is being monitored for quality management purposes and give you the company’s contact telephone numbers at the end of the interview.